FROM HUMBLE BEGINNINGS

 The Kauri Club was established as a way to acknowledge those individuals who have been associated with Kristin since its inception.
 This way they always remain a part of the school, they can keep up with the school's development and remain in touch with each other.

 In addition to those foundation parents, membership of Kristin's Kauri Club is extended to all past Board members and Principals plus parents, staff and friends whose service to the school exceeds twenty years.

 Between 1932 and 1972 a steady stream of children passed through the doors of St Anne's, a small independent school, situated right on the beach in the heart of Takapuna.
 When the school was closed in 1972 a group of parents came together to build a new school offering quality education with a strong foundation in community and service.
 This was Kristin School, and over 40 years on, the school continues to hold true the values of this small group of individuals.

-The Kristin Archives is home to a vast collection of St Anne's material that can be accessed by contacting our Alumni Manager.
+The Kristin Archives is home to a vast collection of St Anne's material that can be accessed by contacting our Archivist.

 The Kristin archives include a variety of documents, photos and memories, offering a rich insight into the years gone by at Kristin.
 A selection of our archives are available for our community to access online, visit Kristin Archives Online here.